eclipse-vertx/vert.x/core_manual_ruby.md

 The request headers are available using the `headers` method on the request object.
 The return value of the method is a Ruby Hash.

+Note that the header keys are always lower-cased before being returned to you.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.

     server.request_handler do |request|